Hafas/nostegama/README.md

 *The file name should be the game's GameID for this plugin to work properly.*

-**This plugin is deliberately slow to avoid stressing the service**

 Profile properties this plugin uses:
 * `gameTDB` *mandatory*
 * `platform`: *mandatory*  The platform should be either `GC`. `Wii`, `Wii U` or `PS3`